djgrant/nx-simple/README.md

 #### Caveats

 - Publishing tools will probably assume that the package they version-bump is also the package to be released.
 This is an unavoidable consequence of this plugin's setup (to avoid package.json conflicts, the executor builds the publishable package to `{workspaceRoot}/dist`).

+### Bundling

+There's a few reasons why this executor does not produce bundles:

+1. Now that ES modules are implemented natively in all runtimes, a good starting point is not to bundle
+2. Bundling adds extra complexity, both in the implementation and for the user, when determining things like how to handle rewriting `import.meta.url`
+3. There are great tools out there for bundling when it's required, and the packages that this executor produces can be consumed by them as standard node modules

+### Todo

+- Accept compatible SWC options https://swc.rs/docs/usage/cli#options
+- Consider compilation of non-ESM projects/files